BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 137 ---

-17.1.2015 EN Official Journal of the European Union L 12/137

 effect of the protections provided shall be captured in determining the loss in basic own funds in the scenario-based calculations.